Ancestry.com: 2010–2019

 In 2010, Ancestry.com expanded its domestic operations with the opening of an office in San Francisco, California, staffed with brand new engineering, product, and marketing teams geared toward developing some of Ancestry's cutting-edge technology and services.
 In 2011, Ancestry launched an Android and iOS app.

 In December 2011, Ancestry.com moved the Social Security Death Index search behind a paywall and stopped displaying the Social Security information of people who had died within the past 10 years, because of identity theft concerns.

 In March 2012, Ancestry.com acquired the collection of DNA assets from GeneTree.

 In September 2012, Ancestry.com expanded its international operations with the opening of its European headquarters in Dublin, Ireland.
-The Dublin office includes a new call centre for international customers, as well as product, marketing, and engineering teams.
+The Dublin office includes a new call center for international customers, as well as product, marketing, and engineering teams.

 In October 2012, Ancestry.com agreed to be acquired by a private equity group consisting of Permira Advisers LLP, members of Ancestry.com's management team, including CEO Tim Sullivan and CFO Howard Hochhauser, and Spectrum Equity, for $32 per share or around $1.6 billion.
 At the same time, Ancestry.com purchased a photo digitization and sharing service called 1000Memories.

+In 2013, Ancestry acquired Find a Grave from Jim Tipton, who had created the original site in 1995.
+Ancestry subsequently launched a redesigned version of Find a Grave in 2017.

 On July 16, 2015, Ancestry launched AncestryHealth, and announced the appointment of Cathy A. Petti as its Chief Health Officer.
 That year, Ancestry partnered with the Google subsidiary, Calico, to focus on longevity research and therapeutics, in an effort to investigate human heredity of lifespan.